 Purdue Student Legal Services (SLS)

-As of September 3, 2013, Purdue Student Legal Services (SLS) is available for undergraduate students who have questions about legal issues they may be facing.
+As of September 3, 2013, Purdue Student Legal Services (SLS) is available for all students who have questions about legal issues they may be facing.
 SLS is also a great resource for students who want to learn their rights and responsibilities under Indiana law, including alcohol-related crimes.
 To learn more, visit www.purdue.edu/sls.

 Purdue Biennial Review